 Top 5 Ranked Mens Badminton Players Of All Time

 Listed below are the top five men’s badminton players of all time, ranked in order from one through five.
 Rankings are based on several different factors, including career win-loss records, the number of championships won, appearances at Olympic events, and on-court skills.
-The country in which each player hails from is also listed.
+The country from which each player hails is also listed.

 - Lin Dan (China)

 - Lee Chong Wei (Malaysia)

 - Morten Frost (Denmark)

 - Won each of the nine major international championships by the age of 28

 - Five gold medals in the World Badminton Championships and two in the World Cup

 - The only player to win gold medals at two consecutive Olympic Games (2008, 2012)

 - Five gold medals at the Asian Games (Singles: 2010, 2014; Team: 2006, 2010, 2018)